 The 3G artificial turf pitches managed by the LCSD are mainly designed and built by the Architectural Services Department (ArchSD), which requires all contractors to fully comply with the safety requirements of FIFA on the materials used and the work specifications.
 Contractors are also required to submit an assurance that the sports surface, together with its supporting layers, does not contain in its finished state any substance known to be toxic, mutagenic, teratogenic or carcinogenic when in contact with the skin.
 Furthermore, no such substances may be released as vapour or dust during normal use.
-Main contractors/maintenance contractors are required to use products that have been certified by FIFA.
-Contractors are also required to submit certificates issued by independent accredited institutions on field performance upon the completion of installation.
+Main contractors/maintenance contractors are required to submit certificates issued by independent accredited institutions on field performance upon the completion of installation.